Ukraine and Russia end their latest round of direct peace talks in Istanbul

 Hopes not high for the peace talks

+In Lithuania, Zelenskyy said a new release of prisoners of war was being prepared after the Istanbul meeting.
+The previous direct talks on May 16 also led to a swap of prisoners, with 1,000 on both sides being exchanged.

+Ukraine also handed Russia an official list of children it says were forcibly deported and must be returned, said Andriy Yermak, head of Zelenskyy’s office.

-In the aftermath of those strikes, Turkish Foreign Minister Hakan Fidan chaired the peace talks at Istanbul's Ciragan Palace, a residence dating from the Ottoman Empire.
+Turkish Foreign Minister Hakan Fidan had chaired the peace talks at Istanbul's Ciragan Palace, a residence dating from the Ottoman Empire.

-The talks aim to discuss both sides’ ceasefire terms, he said, adding that "the whole world’s eyes are focused on the contacts and discussions you will have here.”
+The talks aimed to discuss both sides’ ceasefire terms, he said, adding that "the whole world’s eyes are focused on the contacts and discussions you will have here.”

 U.S.-led efforts to push the two sides into accepting a ceasefire have so far failed.
 Ukraine accepted that step, but the Kremlin effectively rejected it.